 accomplished, management-level candidate who seeks an Interview.
 The resume won’t get you the job.
 It is only designed to get you the interview.

 - Identify the industry or field of endeavor you are pursuing and research the companies or organizations that you wish to pursue . . . your “target market.”

 - Construct your personal network matrix of people you know and those you don’t know yet but who you need to meet.
 This should include a team of peers who are in the same situation as you and with whom you can trade leads and mutual support.
 Being part of a "team" can be a major factor in overcoming job search challenges.

-- Develop your Personal Marketing Plan and all the components, from stationery & business cards to Cover Letters and an Action Plan.
+- Develop your Personal Marketing Plan and all the components, from stationery & business cards to Cover Letters, your LinkedIn profile and a complete Action Plan.

 - Practice your interview skills, answers to “stress questions” and negotiating skills.
 Begin implementing your Personal Marketing Plan.

 If this sounds too simple, we apologize.
 Steps 1. & 2. can easily take a week, even with professional guidance or coaching.
 "Building Your Accomplishments Library" (Click on image above.) will help you put together these important building blocks.

 There are many subtleties in between subsequent steps and, once you start on the implementation of your Personal Marketing Plan, you will quickly find that conducting a

 professional-level job search is a full-time job in itself.
 If you don’t treat it like one, you will be out of work longer or end up taking a lesser position just to get an income or health insurance or to fulfill a personal need.

 We deal with overcoming specific Job Search Challenges in other sections of the site...

 Working At Home . . .
 Will It Work For You?

 Return from Job Search Challenges to Free Job Search Training home page.